 In outer areas, and outside London, water and waste are kept separate.
 Rainwater runs straight into the nearest river.
 It doesn’t get cleaned, so it’s important not to pour anything harmful into an outside drain.

 Our water supply comes from ground water, i.e. from gardens and parks, and from the rivers.
-The water is subject to rigorous tests so it’s safe to drink.
+The water is subject to rigorous tests, intended to ensure that it’s safe to drink.

 Concerns have been raised about glyphosate weedkiller getting into our water supply.
 Thames Water actually prefer glyphosate to other weed killers.
 They say it degrades quicker before sinking into the ground water aquifer which supplies much of our water.
 See also Weedkillers.